Chethanastakar/aishu-chethu-wedding-card/README.md

-With the divine grace of the almighty, inviting you and your family to elder sister's wedding to be held on **12th February at [Bhagavan Sri Balaji Kalyana Mantapa](https://goo.gl/maps/BmSZ2f5BkMTHWVabA), Sira, Karnataka.
+With the divine grace of the almighty, inviting you and your family, wedding to be held on **12th February at [Bhagavan Sri Balaji Kalyana Mantapa](https://goo.gl/maps/BmSZ2f5BkMTHWVabA), Sira, Karnataka.